 And here’s what the space looks like finished.
 That half wall makes a great picture gallery.

 Groman wanted the bathroom remodel to look modern and uncluttered.
-And although he hadn’t planned on installing a tub, he thought the 70-sq.-ft. bathroom was too small — his friends convinced him that every house should have at least one tub, for little kids and big aches.
-He chose a claw-foot tub because they’re popular now, and he happened to have an extra one in storage.
-(Doesn’t everyone?)
+And although he hadn’t planned on installing a tub — he thought the 70-sq.-ft. bathroom was too small — his friends convinced him that every house should have at least one tub, for little kids and big aches.

-The bathroom also has a small shower, which you can see peeking out of the bottom left corner in the picture below (still love that half wall).
+The basement bathroom has a small shower, which you can see peeking out of the bottom left corner in the picture below.

-One of my favorite features in the entire house is the sliding bathroom door, which glides on barn door hardware.
 Groman repurposed one of the house’s original exterior doors for the bathroom.
 He sanded and painted it, and covered its windows with window film, which lets in light and protects privacy.
-Gotta love that blue!

 - Floating (not glued down) cork flooring throughout the lower level — a better choice than carpet, which can harbor bacteria in underground spaces.
 Cork is sustainable and waterproof.